 - There is reliable evidence that the vulnerability has been actively exploited in the wild.

 - There is a clear remediation action for the vulnerability, such as a vendor provided update.

 We expect that the number of Known Exploited Vulnerabilities will expand over time, because there is a significant increase in the number of new CVEs each year.
 This is due both to the increase in the number and capabilities of threat actors and the greater scrutiny being performed by security researchers.

 What’s the difference between a High or Critical CVE and a Known Exploited Vulnerability (KEV)?

 CVEs are currently scored under the CVSS system, which does not take into consideration whether a vulnerability has ever been used to exploit a system in the wild.
 Many CVEs with high and critical CVSS scores are very complex, may require special conditions or permissions, and have only been demonstrated in labs.
 Known Exploited Vulnerabilities (KEVs) are a subset of CVEs which have been used to compromise systems in the real world.
-Known Exploited Vulnerabilities are real threats that are being leveraged against systems right now.

 For reporting purposes: